 Sublimation printing is a digital technique that applies a design to a substrate through a combination of heat, pressure, and duration.
 Here’s how it works:

-If you’re interested to learn more about what do you need to make sublimation shirts, keep reading!
+If you’re interested to learn more about what do you need to make sublimation shirts blanks, keep reading!

 You've gathered all the details about sublimation and the various sublimation blanks available.
 Whether you're running a business or diving into DIY projects, here’s what you’ll need for the sublimation process: